tsunami416604/azure-docs.hu-hu/articles/dns/dns-operations-dnszones.md

 ---
-title: DNS-zónák kezelése a Azure DNSban – PowerShell | Microsoft Docs
+title: Manage DNS zones in Azure DNS - PowerShell | Microsoft Docs
-description: A DNS-zónák az Azure PowerShell használatával kezelhetők.
-Ez a cikk ismerteti, hogyan lehet frissíteni, törölni és létrehozni a DNS-zónákat Azure DNS
+description: You can manage DNS zones using Azure Powershell.
+This article describes how to update, delete and create DNS zones on Azure DNS
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: a67992ab-8166-4052-9b28-554c5a39e60c
 ms.service: dns